 IMAGES OF WOMEN

-Irina: Dostoyevsky overshadows other writers and clearly has a link to modernity.
+IV: Dostoyevsky overshadows other writers and clearly has a link to modernity.
 Out of all his portrayals of women, which image is the most modern?

 They do not do anything, they do not even eat, they sometimes drink tea, but nothing more – they do not lead a material life, they socialise.
 This is like a theatre.